boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/embed-dashboards-with-sso-using-token.md

 # Embed Dashboard with SSO using Token

-Bold BI supports embedding the dashboard with iFrame based Single Sign-On(SSO) using token based authentication.
+Bold BI supports embedding the dashboard with iFrame-based Single Sign-On (SSO) using token-based authentication.

 ## Create the embed URL to View Dashboard